 Are eGPUs worth it for the performance?

-We also found the bandwidth limitation of Thunderbolt 3 directly affects graphics performance.
-With an external 4K display connected on the laptop display.
+We also found the bandwidth limitation of Thunderbolt 3 directly affects graphics performance with an external 4K display connected on the laptop display.
 On the Razer, with USB and Ethernet as well, that could affect performance further.

 All four enclosures performed roughly the same in SPECviewperf and Luxmark, with usually no more than three per cent variance between them.
 Bear in mind though, a graphics card in an eGPU enclosure will always perform worse than when directly connected to a PC's motherboard.

-Despite that limitation and the relatively modest Radeon 5700 graphics card, we saw results up to 10x that of Intel's 10th-generation integrated laptop graphics.
+Despite that limitation and the relatively modest Radeon 5700 graphics card, though, we saw results up to 10x that of Intel's 10th-generation integrated laptop graphics.
 Plus, we also found that the eGPU performed better on graphics-intensive tasks.

 Which is the best of the eGPUs?

-Size and noise matter to many people, but for overall usefulness, the big old Razer Core X Chroma was our favourite, at least for use with laptops.
+Size and noise matter to many people, but for overall usefulness, the Razer Core X Chroma was our favourite, at least for use with laptops.
 It adds USB ports and Ethernet, has a beefy PSU and can be tinkered with more than any other enclosure.
 We do recommend replacing the fan though.